 Sleep Medicine Fellowship

-The Section of Sleep Medicine offers a one year fellowship in Sleep Medicine, accredited by the American Council of Graduate Medical Education (ACGME), and the American Academy of Sleep Medicine.
-Our academic affiliation is with Wayne State University.
+The Section of Sleep Medicine offers a one year fellowship in Sleep Medicine to 3 fellows a year.
+The program is accredited by the American Council of Graduate Medical Education (ACGME) and the American Academy of Sleep Medicine.
+Our academic affiliation is with Michigan State University and Wayne State University.
 The fellowship program is integrated with the Henry Ford training programs for Internal Medicine, Pulmonary Medicine, Neurology, Psychiatry, and Otolaryngology.
-For Pediatric Sleep Medicine training, there is an affiliation with Children's Hospital of Michigan, which is located nearby.
+For additional pediatric sleep medicine training, there is an affiliation with Children's Hospital of Michigan, which is located nearby.

 The Mission of the Sleep Medicine Fellowship:

 The Mission of the Sleep Medicine Fellowship at Henry Ford Sleep Disorders and Research Center is to train independent high-quality sleep medicine physicians who will impact people’s lives and communities through education and excellence in the practice and science of sleep health.